 Reintroduction of the Gray Wolf: Pros and Cons

-In 1872, the first national park, Yellowstone National Park, was established to preserve the natural environment and wildlife in this spectacular part of America.
-However, as early as 1884 an official eradication of large predatory species was put into effect by the state of Montana.
-It was decided that wolves and other predators including mountain lions, bears, and coyotes were killing too many of the game animals such as elk, buffalo, and pronghorn.
+In 1872, the first national park, Yellowstone, was established to preserve the natural environment and wildlife in this spectacular part of America.
+However, as early as 1884, an official eradication of large predatory species was put into effect by the state of Montana.
+It was decided that wolves and other predators—including mountain lions, bears, and coyotes—were killing too many of the game animals such as elk, buffalo, and pronghorn.
 The state offered $1 per wolf killed.

-In 1973, the Federal Endangered Species Act was brought into existence and the gray wolf became protected under this new law in 1974.
+In 1973, the Federal Endangered Species Act was brought into existence; the gray wolf became protected under this new law in 1974.

 Wolf Reintroduction in Yellowstone: A Complex Issue

-Despite of the controversy, in 1995 the reintroduction of the gray wolf in Yellowstone National Park was approved and 14 wolves from Canada were brought and released in three park locations.
+Despite the controversy, the reintroduction of the gray wolf in Yellowstone National Park was approved in 1995, and 14 wolves from Canada were brought and released in three park locations.
 Almost 75 years after the last two wolves in Yellowstone were shot, the gray wolf was back.
 Over the next year, approximately 60 more wolves from Canada were brought and reintroduced in both Yellowstone and central Idaho.

 In March 2008, the gray wolf was de-listed and hunts were planned.
 Several environmental groups sued the government, and in July of the same year, the U.S. District Court granted a preliminary injunction placing the wolf back on the protected list.
 The hunts for the fall of 2008 were suspended.